 Author, columnist, diarist and broadcaster, he remains very much an amateur cook.
 Nigel is not a chef and has no restaurant or commercial connections.
 His food is understated, handcrafted home cooking that is easy to accomplish and without a trace of what he affectionately calls 'celebrity cheffery'.
 He is not fond of fussy food and prefers simple suppers made with care and thought.
 He believes that making something good to eat for your self or for others can lift the spirits in the way little else can.

 "There is something quietly civilizing about sharing a meal with other people.
 The simple act of making someone something to eat, even a bowl of soup or a loaf of bread, has a many-layered meaning.
 It suggests an act of protection and caring, of generosity and intimacy.
 It is in itself a sign of respect."

-The Kitchen Diaries ii is to be published in the US on September 24th 2013 as
+Kitchen Diaries ii was published on September 24th by Random House as Stories from the Larder.

 Simple Suppers Series 1 and 2 and Simple Cooking are now available on DVD

 Nigel Slater is the author of eleven books, including eight cookery books, an autobiography and a collection of short essays on the British at table.
 His cookery books tend to come rather slowly - there is often four or five years between each one.
 His latest is the Kitchen Diaries Volume ii.
 His next book, Eat, will be published late in 2013.

 The Kitchen Diaries i & ii

 Volume One - A Cook and His Vegetable Patch

 Volume Two - A Cook's Guide to the Fruit Garden

 Toast - the story of a Boy's Hunger